contrecc/embrace-web-sdk/README.md

    });
    ```

-   > [!NOTE]
-   > It is simplest to use this specific string since that is what our CLI tool will look for by default, however any 32
+   > NOTE: It is simplest to use this specific string since that is what our CLI tool will look for by default, however any 32
    > character string would be valid.
 If you do use another value make sure to specify it using the
    > `--template-bundle-id` flag when invoking `embrace-web-cli upload`